 She raised sponsorships for 11,315 beautiful live balsam wreaths for our fallen at Arlington National Cemetery.

-Veterans were hugged and kissed and “welcomed home” and lives were changed for the better.
+Veterans were hugged, kissed, and “welcomed home,” and lives were changed for the better.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.